Yield-hungry investors lock up their cash for longer

 The more liquid strategies have attracted the bulk of new cash flowing into the hedge fund industry in recent years.

-Commodity Trading Advisors, funds which use computer codes to speculate on futures and sometimes give clients the option to change their holdings daily - very rare in the industry - almost doubled in size between 2008 and end-2011 when assets topped $188 billion, according to data group Hedge Fund Research.
+Commodity Trading Advisors, funds which use computer codes to speculate on futures and sometimes give clients the option to change their holdings daily - very rare in the industry - almost doubled in size between 2008 and end-2011 when assets topped $188 billion (115.4 billion pounds), according to data group Hedge Fund Research.

 This year, however, it is fixed income-focused managers gaining in popularity, including those in structured credit, with the likes of CQS and Brevan Howard launching new funds.